-In the USA, the federal government imposes an estate tax on the transfer of assets, but it’s essential to note that some states also have their own inheritance tax laws.
-We can help you navigate these complexities and ensure that your estate is protected.
+In the USA, the federal government imposes an estate tax on the transfer of assets, and a handful of states also levy their own inheritance taxes on beneficiaries.
+In the UK, the system is entirely different — HMRC charges inheritance tax (IHT) at 40% on estates above certain thresholds.
+We can help you understand how the UK system works and ensure that your estate is properly protected.

 To safeguard your legacy, it’s vital to seek professional guidance.
 You can fill out our contact form, call us at 0117 440 1555, or book a call with our team of specialists today.